nearform/titus/README.md

 ## Development

 Want to contribute to Titus?
 Before submitting a pull request it's worth [creating an issue](https://github.com/nearform/titus/issues) to discuss what you'd like to add or amend.
-This will help make sure you're not wasting time and energy proposing a feature which doesn't align with the goals of the project.
+This will help make sure you're not spending time and energy proposing a feature which doesn't align with the goals of the project.

 ### Installation